OlsonBolson-dev/OlsonBolson/README.md

 👨 | He/Him  <br />
 🇵🇱 | Male Pole  <br />
-🧠 | Interested in games, IT and laying down  <br />
+🧠 | Interested in games, IT, and laying down  <br />
 🎂 | Birthday on April 1st  <br />
 🤙 | Call me Alexander or by my username  <br />